plockaby/dart/README.md

 ## processor

-This program is a set of daemons that listen for messages from each agent and update the dart system with things like active processes, pending changes, and other configuration details from each host.
+This program is a daemon that listens for messages from the agents and updates the dart system with things like active processes, pending changes, and other configuration details from each host.

 ## web